 Students seeking any accommodations in their housing (i.e., single room, private or semi-private bathroom, emotional support animal, etc.) need to work with the Director of Student Accessibility Services (SAS) to gain approval.
 The Director of SAS will explain the process of submitting supporting documentation and how Simpson College may meet the needed accommodations.
-For more information including process timelines/deadlines, go to the SAS website at https://simpson.edu/internal/academics-home-page/student-accessibility-services-sas/housing-accommodations.
+This process can take up to 60 days.
 Typically, accommodations need to be reviewed and approved annually.
 The SAS office can be reached at SAS@simpson.edu.